Do you offer Sample Ceremonies?

 How long have you been doing this?
 How many ceremonies have you performed?

-Over the past twenty years, we have performed over 3,000 wedding ceremonies around the Bay Area, and spend most of our time working with couples to help make their wedding day very special.
+Over more than twenty years, we have performed over 3,000 wedding ceremonies around the Bay Area, and spend most of our time working with couples to help make their wedding day very special.
 Kathy and Larry are both non-denominational ministers.

 Do you perform wedding ceremonies for same-sex couples?